bitcoin-sv/arc/CONTRIBUTING.md

 ## Documentation and Testing

 - **Documentation**: Update the documentation whenever you add or modify the code.
-Run `make docs` to generate the latest docs.
+Run `task docs` to generate the latest docs.

 - **Testing**: Write comprehensive tests, ensuring edge cases are covered.
 All PRs should maintain or improve the current test coverage.